fabianvf/python-rake/README.md

 ### Usage ###
-For external `.txt`, `.csv`, etc files: take path as string datatype. words can be on same or different lines but must be seperated by non-word characters
+For external `.txt`, `.csv`, etc files:
+Take path as string datatype. words can be on same or different lines but must be seperated by non-word characters.
+This should support all languages as it's based on unicode, but please validate the results of and report any issues with non-western languages, as they haven't been thoroughly tested.

     import RAKE
     Rake = RAKE.Rake(<path_to_your_stopwords_file>)
     Rake.run(text);

-Changing file read-in:

-By default, words on each line will be broken appart by \W+ in regex.
-This means non-word characters (commas, slashes, spaces, dashes, periods etc.), included removing trailing ones, repeated ones, and dissimilar ones. *This means that single-line lists work fine along with multi-line lists*.
-This should support all languages as it's based on unicode, but please validate the results of and report any issues with non-western languages.

-To stop lines being divided, use the flag `divide=False`.
-To use a delimiter character other than non-word characters, use the flag `delimiter = <regex flag of your choosing as string>`, which is ignored if used with `divide = False`.
+To change how a file is read-in, simply use the code below.
+The built in regex described above is [\W\n]+.

+    `RAKE.Rake(<path_to_your_stopwords_file> , regex = '<your regex>' )`

 For lists: